rachank/inspiring-world-photography2/README.md

 <img width="992" alt="Screenshot 2022-11-04 at 17 10 05" src="https://user-images.githubusercontent.com/110794317/200023303-e6a639ad-549a-4309-8b6d-65e1a0ea84a2.png">

 ### Contact Section

 * This section contains another large landscape photo specifically highlighting the suns rays pointing towards the fillable form.
 * This section contains a form with which the user can contact the photographer with any questions or comments with regards to the images posted on the site.
-* The form collects the user's name. email address and and additional questions or comments the user may have.
+* The form collects the user's name, email address and additional questions or comments the user may have.
 * The contact section also flows into the footer which gives the user the ability to access social media icons to find the photographer on facebook, twitter and instagram.
 * The validation to the submitted contact form is also generated once a user has made a submission.

 <img width="933" alt="Screenshot 2022-11-04 at 17 12 24" src="https://user-images.githubusercontent.com/110794317/200023778-e5125e2d-f827-4a94-990c-b25e6ab83e28.png">